bojanpopic/developer.joomlatools.com/extensions/docman/custom-icons.md

 Right now we’ve only covered how to add the images to the frontend, but wouldn’t it be useful to have the same icons display on the administrator side?

 This is basically the same as adding the new icons to the frontend template.
 First locate the administrator template you are using.
-We are using the "Isis" template in the following example.
+We are using the "Isis" template in the following example which can be found here:

+[joomla] > administrator > templates > isis

-To make things a little bit easier we’re just going to use all the file we already created.
+To make things a little bit easier we’re just going to use the same file we already created.
 So Basically the only thing you have to do is this:

 1. Download the administrator template index.php file
 2. locate the line that starts with a piece of code that looks like this:
 ```php
 $doc->addStyleSheet('templates/' . $this->template ….
 ```
-3. Add the following line right below:
+3. Add the following line right below (replacing [your template] with protostar for example):
 ```php
 $doc->addStyleSheet(JURI::root().'templates/[your template]/icons.css');
 ```